procohq/proco-mcp/README.md

 ---

-## What it gives an agent
+## What it exposes

-When connected, the MCP server exposes financial tools the agent can call directly:
+When connected, the MCP server exposes on-chain capital markets infrastructure as callable tools:

 - `wallet_create` · `wallet_get` · `wallet_balance`
 - `payment_create` · `payment_status`
 - `policy_set` · `policy_get` (`pay_when`, `pay_if`, `sweep_when`)
 - `treasury_get` · `treasury_rebalance`

-Each tool returns structured JSON; every action is non-custodial and signed by the agent's own wallet.
+Each tool returns structured JSON; every action is non-custodial and signed by the principal's own wallet across Hyperliquid, Base, and Solana.

 ---